EsolMio/EsolMio-FirstGit/Java packet note/TIJ 副本构建器.md

         //design by self...
     }
     //Copy constructor
-    //In fact, just send a same handle into copy constructor to send the orignal object message to dupliacte FruitQualities(FruitQualities f)
+    //In fact, just send a same handle into copy constructor to send the orignal object message to the dupliacte object FruitQualities(FruitQualities f)
 }
 ```